isimmons/office-twit/readme.md

 * down the road but need to learn and use http://apigen.org or http://www.phpdoc.org/

+##Installation and usage
+This application has a development sqlite db pre-migrated with users and twits table.
+If you wish you can continue to use that for development.
+The two initial test users are "John" and "Sally".
+Both have a password of '1234'.

+Download, run composer install and it should be ready to go using the development config settings unless the envrionment variable OFFICETWIT_ENV is set to production.

+##Tests
+I stink at TDD but have some basic starter tests in the tests directory and will be adding to and improving on them.

 ## Official Documentation
 For OfficeTwit?
 There is none.
 But I did just upload a gh-pages with twitter bootstrap theme :-) http://isimmons.github.io/office-twit